 When you take pictures, the default shooting mode is Automatic.
+You can select the User shooting mode as the default shooting mode.
 To make your own shooting mode suitable for a certain environment, scroll to User, and select Options > Change.
 In the user defined shooting mode you can adjust different lighting and color settings.
 To copy the settings of another shooting mode, select Based on shooting mode and the desired shooting mode.